Puskás Akadémia FC: 2020s

 On 9 May 2025, Zsolt Hornyák renewed his contract until 2027.

 In June 2025, Ármin Pécsi sold to Liverpool F.C..
 On 8 July 2025, the club signed former Hungarian national team and Hertha BSC coach Pál Dárdai's oldest son, Palkó Dárdai.

 Puskás entered the second round of the 2025–26 UEFA Conference League qualifying phase.
 On 24 July 2025, Puskás were beaten 3–2 by Aris Limassol FC at the Alphamega Stadium, in Limassol, Cyprus.
 In the second, leg Puskás lost to Aris 2–0 at home and thus were eliminated from the European competition.

 In the 2025–26 Nemzeti Bajnokság I season, Puskás started their campaign at home against newly-promoted Kazincbarcikai SC and they beat the Borsod team by 2–1.
 On game week 2, Puskás beat Nyíregyháza Spartacus FC 3–2 at home.
 Puskás's first away match ended with a 2–1 victory for newly-promoted Kisvárda FC.

+On 1 June 2026, it was announced that Zsolt Hornyák left the club.
+He has been the longest serving manager of the club with 270 league matches.